Aliases for ABCG5 Gene

 GeneCards Summary for ABCG5 Gene

 ABCG5 (ATP Binding Cassette Subfamily G Member 5) is a Protein Coding gene.
-Diseases associated with ABCG5 include Sitosterolemia and Aortic Atherosclerosis.
-Among its related pathways are Vitamin A and carotenoid metabolism and Bile secretion.
-GO annotations related to this gene include protein heterodimerization activity and cholesterol transporter activity.
+Diseases associated with ABCG5 include Sitosterolemia and Short-Rib Thoracic Dysplasia 15 With Polydactyly.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Statin Pathway.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and cholesterol transporter activity.
 An important paralog of this gene is ABCG8.

 UniProtKB/Swiss-Prot for ABCG5 Gene